Does 14k Gold Plated Tarnish – Does It Turn Green

 4. Skin Type and Environmental Exposure

 Individual factors such as sweat, body oils, and exposure to environmental elements can also determine whether gold-plated jewelry will turn green.
+If you are a person who gets more sweat, then it is better to not wear gold plated jewelry on a hot day.
+Apart, apply cosmetic items like lotion and perfume before wearing jewelry.

-How to Prevent Gold-Plated Jewelry from Turning Green
+How to Prevent Gold-Plated Jewelry from Tarnishing

 While the green discoloration is not entirely avoidable for all gold-plated pieces, there are several steps you can take to minimize the chances of it happening: